About Huron Shores Area Transit

 • 22 towns/villages served.

-• Bus Hub is Sobeys Plaza (Grand Bend).
+• Bus Hub is located at Sobeys Plaza (Grand Bend).

-• Summer Bus runs July and August to accommodate beachgoers.
+• Summer Bus runs July and August to accommodate beachgoers travelling Route 2 from London to Grand Bend.

 • Employee Shuttles run July through October to accommodate seasonal workers.